Peter Cammarano

-Peter J. Cammarano III (born July 22, 1977) is an American disbarred attorney, former Democratic politician and convicted felon.
+Peter J. Cammarano III (born July 22, 1977) is an American disbarred attorney and former Democratic politician.
 He was the 37th mayor of Hoboken, New Jersey, serving from July 1 until July 31, 2009.
 Cammarano was arrested by the FBI on corruption charges on July 23, 2009 as part of an international criminal investigation known as Operation Bid Rig; he resigned from office eight days later.
 He pleaded guilty to extortion in April 2010 and was later sentenced to 24 months in federal prison.